What’s shakin’ y’all?

 Each episode of this new podcast will be packed full of practical ideas, insights, and the opportunity to learn alongside students and other teachers.

 I’m your host, Kasey Bell.
-In case we haven’t connected before (maybe on my other podcast, Google Teacher Tribe), let me introduce myself!
+In case we haven’t connected before (maybe on my other podcast, Google Teacher Podcast), let me introduce myself!

 I’m a former middle school teacher turned digital learning coach, as well as an international speaker, consultant, blogger, author, and—of course—podcaster!